-POSTPONED Everyone is Served: Celebrating New Life for the Edna Griffin Building
+Everyone is Served: Celebrate New Life for the Edna Griffin Building

-Originally constructed in 1885, with three additional floors added in 1906, the Edna Griffin building is on the National Register of Historic Places due to its significance in Iowa and US civil rights history.
-Today, extensive interior rehabilitation of the building involves first floor retail, where Kum & Go will launch a new healthy convenience store, second floor office space and approximately thirty-five apartments.
+To celebrate the rehabilitation of this Iowa landmark, architect Andy Lorentzen, AIA, of RDG Planning & Design, will take guests on a behind-the-scenes tour of the building, showing the spaces where these events occurred as well as showcasing the building’s recent rehabilitation.
+The structure is on the National Register of Historic Places due to its significance in Iowa and US civil rights history and architectural legacy.
+The rehabilitation project includes first floor retail, where Kum & Go has launched a new healthy convenience store, second floor office space and approximately thirty-five apartments.

 A big part of the event is the artistic/creative experience, including a virtual gallery of historic images of Edna’s accomplishments.
 This has been organized by Pyramid Theatre’s, Tiffany Johnson and the Iowa Architectural Foundation’s Executive Director, Claudia Cackler.
 Performances will include Iowa Blues Hall of Fame honorees Dartanyan Brown, George Davis and Gilbert Davis Sr., with more surprises in store.
 Speakers include Edna’s son, Stanley Griffin, Mary Campos and Chuck Irvine with their personal recollections.

 The building named in Edna Griffin’s honor has an amazing story to tell.
 On July 7, 1948, Edna, her one-year-old daughter and two other African Americans in her party, sat at the Katz Drug Store lunch counter located on the first floor, and were denied service due to their race.
 After this incident, she, with others, became key players in two successful law suits brought against Katz.
 Mrs. Griffin continued organizing boycotts and protests and spent her life as an activist for human rights and justice.